TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 = Infinite heaven =
-r119 - 2015-01-17
+r122 - 2015-01-23
 by tin man tex
-For MGSV version 1.07 or 1.071
+For MGSV version 1.071

 A mod for MGSV intended to extend play through customisable settings and features.

+New for r120
+Setting vehicle patrols to any type of armored vehicle will disable the sideops with multiple armored vehicles to sidestep the invisible vehicle bug.

+"DD prep mode" - "Off","FOB style","Enemy prep levels","Custom prep"
+MB cutscene Options: Override Time, Override weather  - thanks qwertyuiop1234567899 for the suggestion

+Option: Soldier reinforce with all vehicle reinforce types

+DD equip options reworked and extended to enemy soldiers via DD Equip menu (via enemy prep menu or mother base menu) The DD equipment table is decided by a random grade between DD Equip Grade Min/Max, and by default is limited to the equipment you have developed with Allow undeveloped DD equipment chosing from the full range of (security equipable) equipment.
+Note: Equip grade 3 is the minum grade that has all types of weapons.

+Known issue: Some weapons will not give the proper name when picked up and have a blank icon, some weapons scopes will be blacked out.

 New for r119
-Change remove demon, set deom to add demon points, remove demon points, less ideal since there's no demon value feedback, but prior set direct value didn't work on some peoples games.
+Changed remove demon/set demon to add demon points/remove demon points, less ideal since there's no demon value feedback, but prior set direct value didn't work on some peoples games.

 Custom enemy prep config.
 Sidesteps the enemy prep levels and gives more control over enemy prep loadout, chooses randomly between min/max of each setting:
 Weapon deployment percentages -